Escape to the X-C Trails

 One of the Midwest’s best trail systems, Minocqua's Winter Park & Nordic Center is home to 75km of groomed trails in a 6,500-acre winter playground.
 Twenty-four trails provide a challenge for all ability levels.
 The day lodge and chalet café offer a cozy respite to gather with other skiers and relax before heading back out for more.
 Other amenities include a ski school, equipment sales and rental, and a volunteer ski patrol.

-Telemark Resort near Cable in northwestern Wisconsin grooms sixteen trail loops totaling 65 kilometers for skiers of all abilities.
+Telemark Condominiums near Cable in northwestern Wisconsin grooms sixteen trail loops totaling 65 kilometers for skiers of all abilities.
 From the challenge of the World Cup Trail to easy gliding on the Rockwell or Birkie 2K, there’s fun for everyone.
-Accommodations include hotel rooms and condos, along with a restaurant, lounge, pool, rental equipment, snowboarding and tubing, ice skating and snowshoeing.
-These guys have thought of everything!

 With 20 kilometers of trails and a modern chalet, the Iola Winter Sports Complex is one of the finest cross-country facilities in central Wisconsin.
 Located five miles north of Iola, trails here circle a huge natural bowl studded with five ski jump scaffolds, including a 60-meter jump used in the Badger State Winter Games.
 With rental equipment, a welcoming fireplace, snacks and four miles of lighted trails, Iola is a great winter destination.